GabrielTSants/LaravelTaskManager/README.md

 * GET /tasks/search - Searches for tasks
 * GET /api/task-index/{query?} - Searches for tasks via API
 Controllers
-The following controllers are available in the application:

 ## Objects and Controllers